Serpens Establishment, Ophiuchus

 Gabrielle stared.
 Ferris stared.
 Izsak stared.
 The unintroduced man stared.

 Jericho released Gabrielle’s hand and covered his mouth.
-“I didn’t mean to say that out loud.”
+“I did not mean to say that out loud.”
 He paused.
 “Oh.
 I mean—”

 Izsak threw his head back as a laugh tore through his body.
 He slapped Gabrielle hard on the back and wiped a tear from his eye.
 “Told you, you can’t get everyone on your side.”
 And then he leaned forward and gave Jericho a cuff on the shoulders.
 “You’ve got a good eye.”